To own a natural Pink Diamond is to experience a sense of timelessness cradled in the palm of your hand.

 Unlike Yellow Diamonds where the colour is caused from large amounts of Nitrogen, Blue Diamonds where the colour is caused by Boron, Purple or Violet Diamonds where the colours are caused by increased Hydrogen, or Green Diamonds where the colour is caused by exposure to atomic radiation or radioactivity – the cause of the Pink Diamond colour actually still remains questionable.
 Scientific evidence has shown that Pink Diamonds contain high pressure graining which results in a compressed internal structure and that is thought to be the origin of the colour.
 Within the industry, this is referred to as ‘Plastic Deformation,’ which occurs during the crystal growth.

 As a result of the increased pressure, it is extremely difficult to find a Pink coloured diamond with a high clarity grade.
 In fact, most Natural Pink Diamonds often contain pink internal graining lines or surface graining lines within the atomic structure of the stones.
-Although this is a natural defect found in most, but not all, pink diamonds it still can slightly affect the clarity of the diamond – bringing for example from an IF to a VVS1/2.

 Even with the relatively high prices of pink diamonds, as a result of their exquisite colours, they are often used in various designs of colour diamond jewelry.
 See for example these amazing photos of Pink Diamond Engagement Rings, Pink Diamond Earrings, and Pink Diamond Pendants.